-The Brooklyn Nets, somehow, someway have managed to claw back to a .500 record despite Kyrie Irving’s prolonged absence and Caris LeVert’s recent surgery.
+NEW YORK, NY—The Brooklyn Nets, somehow, someway have managed to claw back to a .500 record despite Kyrie Irving’s prolonged absence and Caris LeVert’s recent surgery.
 With both teams a little banged up, Spencer Dinwiddie stepped to the forefront.

 Nets head coach Kenny Atkinson can’t say enough about the way Dinwiddie is playing.
 He is the engine for Brooklyn right now and he came up with all the big plays needed to dispatch the New York Knicks.
 The victory was the fourth in five games for Brooklyn and coincidentally, Dinwiddie started all five of those contests.

 “Difference maker right now.
 They were double-teaming him all night,” Atkinson said after the game.
 “Credit to them, I would have done the same thing.
 They did a good job getting it out, exploiting the mismatch.
 What he’s also doing, he’s doing on both ends.
 He’s doing on the defensive end too, he’s playing really good basketball.”

 Free throws were the most glaring difference in this game.
 The Nets were 27-for-34 from the charity stripe while the New York Knicks finished 9-for-16.
 It was an obvious win condition in a two-point victory and Dinwiddie was in the middle of it all.
 In fact, the Brooklyn point guard went 13-for-14 from the free-throw line by himself.

 Dinwiddie does a great job at drawing out contact from defenders and that was on full display against the struggling Knicks.